bodo-ai/Bodo/docs/docs/api_docs/sql/query_syntax/index.md

-# Clauses
+# Query Syntax

-We currently support the following SQL query statements and clauses with BodoSQL, and are continuously adding support towards completeness.
+We currently support the following SQL query clauses with BodoSQL, and are continuously adding support towards completeness.
 Note that BodoSQL ignores casing of keywords, and column and table names, except for the final output column name.
 Therefore,